How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 Do I have to live in the USA to start a business there?

 There are many reasons that you might want to start a business in the USA.
-Its economy is consistently strong.
+Its economy is usually strong.
 Its world market integration is vast.
 It provides an entryway to financial opportunities like investors and venture capital.
 Plus, you can make a plausible case for residency.
 But your residential status might cause you to question your business venture.

 Technically, there are no requirements for living in the United States to legally register your business entity in the country.
 However, employment (receiving wages) from your business will require additional legal documentation.
 You will be required to pay U.S. taxes annually on your U.S.-based business.